pretzL/pretzL/README.md

 :wave: Hi, I’m Eric.
-I’m interested in Front-End Development, currently studying at Noroff.
-I’m currently learning JavaScript and I plan to get into React soon.
-I eventually also want to get into other frameworks.
+I’m interested in Front-End Development, and I currently work for Kabal.

 ---